Dean’s Advisory Council

 - Members are expected to adhere to confidentiality constraints regarding development activities and donor information.

 Committees shall be constructed as needed to fulfill the requirements of the advisory council and shall report to the advisory council.
 The standing committees shall include:

-Student and Faculty Research/Scholarship and Industry Relations Committee: Provides recommendations and facilitates relationships that could lead to new opportunities for students and faculty to engage in scholarly activities relevant to and supported by state and federal agencies, corporations, foundations, and other organizations external to RIT (3 members from the council).
+- Student and Faculty Research/Scholarship and Industry Relations Committee: Provides recommendations and facilitates relationships that could lead to new opportunities for students.
+Faculties to engage in scholarly activities relevant to and supported by state and federal agencies, corporations, foundations, and other organizations external to RIT (3 members from the council).